AtlasPublicPolicy/power-bi-embedded/readme.txt

  * Resource Name: Read directly from the Azure portal.
  * Sunday/Saturday: Set the time to start and pause the resource on a daily basis.

+ For scheduling, it is recommended to use cron on your web server instead of WP Cron.
+Many websites exist to walk you through the process of using your web server instead of WP Cron.
+For example, see[https://www.nextscripts.com/tutorials/wp-cron-scheduling-tasks-in-wordpress](https://www.nextscripts.com/tutorials/wp-cron-scheduling-tasks-in-wordpress).

 = Power BI Content =
 The plugin uses a custom content type for each Power BI component to embed (dashboard, report, etc.).
 Go to "All Power BI Items" to add a new component.